 An alumna of the Institute for Curatorial Practice in Performance at Wesleyan University, Kelsey received her interdisciplinary MFA at the University of Pennsylvania with a certificate in Landscape Architecture and holds her bachelor's degree in Art and Archaeology from Princeton University with a certificate in European Cultural Studies.
-She is currently a member of Vox Populi and is the Curatorial Fellow in Photography and New Media at the Michener Art Museum in Doylestown, PA.
+She was previously a member of the collective Vox Populi.
 In 2016, she was awarded a Pew Center for Arts & Heritage Exhibitions and Public Interpretation grant for her project and publication Making/Breaking the Binary: Women, Art & Technology (1968-1985).
 She occasionally updates her long-running and celebrated art Tumblr Softpyramid(s).

-Previously at Locks Gallery she organized dozens of exhibitions and publications in the landmark three floor Washington Square building with artists like Polly Apfelbaum, Lynda Benglis, Virgil Marti, Nadia Hironaka and Matthew Suib, Marcus Harvey, and Yeesookyung.
+Prior to moving to Maine, she lived and worked for a decade in Philadelphia and held curatorial positions at the Michener Art Museum, Locks Gallery, and Vox Populi.
 The exhibition "The Body in Spirals," exploring alchemy, mathematics, and symbolism in the work of Thomas Chimes, was nominated for Best Exhibition in a Commercial Space Nationally by the International Association of Art Critics (AICA).

 While working for Vox Populi she initiated the Pew Center funded AUX Curatorial Fellowship which brought five curators to Philadelphia to focus on performance art for research and a programming series over the course of two years.
 She has also organized exhibitions for Vox Populi including the three-woman sculpture exhibition "Between a Rock and a Hard Place," the collaborative "Surf Club," and "Video Snack 5", as well as numerous performance and screening presentations in their blackbox space.
-In 2016 she curated the exhibit "Repeater" at Tiger Strikes Asteroid in Philadelphia.
-Over the past three years has juried exhibitions at the ICA Philadelphia, University of the Arts, and Moore College.
-Kelsey has previously held positions at the PennMuseum and Blind Spot Magazine and has taught photography and digital arts at the University of Pennsylvania and Interlochen Center for the Arts.
+In 2016, she curated the exhibit "Repeater" at Tiger Strikes Asteroid in Philadelphia.
+She has also juried exhibitions at the ICA Philadelphia, University of the Arts, and Moore College.
+Kelsey has previously held positions at the PennMuseum and Blind Spot magazine and has taught photography and digital arts at the University of Pennsylvania and Interlochen Center for the Arts.

-Her writing has appeared in Performa Magazine, Title Magazine, and Studio magazine among others.
+Her writing has appeared in Performa Magazine, Title Magazine, and Studio among others.
 Additionally, she has written catalog essays for publications featuring the work of Thomas Chimes, Robert Rauschenberg, Nancy Graves, the contemporary legacy of Charles Sheeler, and contemporary explorations of photographic objecthood.
 She continues to regularly undertake independent curatorial work and freelance writing for reviews, articles, research pieces, and grants.
-Now and again you can catch her on the radio at 103.3FM or wprb.com, where she was music director for over three years and helped lead the station's first ever public-funding membership drive to create a sustainable funding model in 2007.
+Now and again you can catch her on the radio at 103.3FM or wprb.com, where she was music director for over three years and helped champion the station's first ever public-funding membership drive in 2007.